thomasgranbohm/thomasgranbohm/README.md

-# 👋 Thomas Granbohm
+# Thomas Granbohm 👋

-I am a full stack web developer at [Delorean](https://delorean.se) in Stockholm!
+I am a web developer working at [Delorean](https://delorean.se) in Stockholm!